Social credit system

 Freedom of speech is protected by most constitutions, and this for a very good reason.
 Only with freedom of speech we can discuss any issue freely, develop new ideas, and evolve our democracies into better places for everyone.

-Any social credit system - be it private or public - undermines freedom of speech.
+Any social credit system - be it private or public - is bad for freedom of speech.

 Even though, in our Western democracies, there's no state actor trying to implement such a system, the threat is still there.